Recapping Loretta Lynn's, the Deegan Bike Claim Situation, & More - Racer X

 PRO PERSPECTIVE (Jason thomas)

 We’re back!
 After two weekends off, the series now begins its four week stretch to the finish.
-The break was much needed and surely appreciated but the riders will fall back into their routine from here.
+The break was much needed and surely appreciated, but the riders will fall back into their routine from here.
 The time off and lack of travel is nice but it also can dictate more work throughout the week to make up for missing the weekend’s racing.
 It’s a double edged sword but I don’t think anyone could complain too much after eight months of racing under their belts.

 Now is the time to get focused and really put in one’s best effort.
 The finish line is in sight and there will be plenty of time in September and October to regroup.
 Many riders make the mistake of “going through the motions” in these final few races.
 Some don’t realize they are even doing it but their intensity has dropped off, their focus is elsewhere, and their results suffer.
 As we inch ever closer to the final moto in Pala, there will be opportunities to get a best result as many will become distracted.
 For some, the fight begins to fade due to fatigue and complacency.
 For others, they will see this as a chance to push their name higher in the results column.
 Let’s see who chooses which as these final few weekends play out.